-Ca’Foscari University of Venice and the CMCC Foundation – Euro-Mediterranean Center on Climate Change (CMCC) have launched a new Master Programme in Climate Change Science and Management targeted at international students with experience or interest in dealing with scientific and socioeconomic aspects of the urgent global challenges posed by global warming.
+Ca’Foscari University of Venice and the CMCC Foundation – Euro-Mediterranean Center on Climate Change (CMCC) organize the Master Programme in Climate Change Science and Management targeted at international students with experience or interest in dealing with scientific and socioeconomic aspects of the urgent global challenges posed by global warming.

-- Understand and explain the physical and economic nature of climate change
+- Explain the physical and economic nature of climate change and their uncertainty

-- Evaluates the socio-economic implications of mitigation and adaptation policies
+- Assess the economic costs and benefits of mitigation and adaptation policies and projects

-The Third edition of the Master 2020/2021 will have a new curriculum, articulated in 11 courses corresponding to a total of 66 credits (350 hours of lessons, lab activities with tools and software, design and presentation of individual/group projects).
+The Fifth edition of the Master 2022/2023 will have a curriculum articulated in 12 courses and 3 labs corresponding to a total of 72 credits (360 hours of lessons, lab activities with tools and software, design, and presentation of individual/group projects).

-- Climate Economics and Finance: Decision theory, Climate-economy modelling, Applied environmental economics, Climate policies, Climate finance
+- Climate Economics and Finance: Decision theory, Climate-economy modelling, Applied environmental economics, Climate policies, Climate finance, Energy systems and technologies

-- Climate Modelling and Impact Assessments: Chemo-dynamics, Climate change and environmental quality, Ice Sheets and Glaciers in the Climate System, Risk Assessment and Decision Support System for Environmental Impacts of Climate Change, Adaptive Management of Natural Resources and Agricultural Systems, Climate Damage Modelling and Assessment
+- Climate Modelling and Impact Assessments: Chemo-dynamics, Climate change and environmental quality, Climate monitoring and modelling, Risk Assessment and Decision Support System for Environmental Impacts of Climate Change, Adaptive Management of Natural Resources and Agricultural Systems, Climate Damage Modelling and Assessment, Energy systems and technologies

 The first period includes a common curriculum and offers 6 basic courses, Foundations:

 Mathematics, Statistics, Econometrics and Machine learning, Climate dynamics, Environmental and climate economics, Climate of the past.